 Cost To Refinish Hardwood Floors by Material

 The refinishing process is the same for most hardwood floors, but some types of wood require extra care and time.
-Common wood types like oak and cherry are durable and popular, so most contractors have ample experience working with them and can finish the project quickly.
-On the other hand, softer woods that scratch easily or harder woods that struggle to absorb wood stain may take longer and cost more to refinish.
+Common wood types such as oak and cherry are durable and popular, so most contractors have ample experience working with them and can finish the project quickly.
+On the other hand, softer woods that scratch easily or harder woods that struggle to absorb wood stains may take longer and cost more to refinish.

 Type of WoodCost per Square Foot